How to Read a VIN on a Car (Vehicle Identification Number)

 How to Read a Vehicle Identification Number

 Each digit of the VIN has a different meaning.
-Below I’ve broken down each character and given you a brief description of each one.
+Below, I’ve broken down each character and given you a brief description.

 The most common character used in a VIN, the 10th character from the left, will tell you what year the vehicle is.